kyegomez/WARP/README.md

 ----

-## [Module] Specification in WASP
+## [Module] Specification in WARP
-In the WASP (Warp Speed Protocol) for commit messages, accurately specifying the module, file, or function/class is crucial for clarity and traceability.
+In the WARP (Warp Speed Protocol) for commit messages, accurately specifying the module, file, or function/class is crucial for clarity and traceability.
 This section outlines how users should denote these elements in their commit messages.

 ### Denoting Files, Modules, and Classes/Functions